 - Click Content > Design > Themes.
 The theme will display in the right pane.

-- The theme is distributed as an extension
+If the theme is distributed as an extension

 Step 3: Install necessary extensions

-If you are looking for a place to find every extension you want, Mageplaza should be named.
-They are one of the top Magento Extension Providers with not only excellent extensions but also great policy.
-Their policies include 60-day money back guarantee, 1-year free support and life-time free update.
-You will definitely be content with their products and service.
+If you are looking for a complete list of must-have extensions, Mageplaza is here to assist.
+They are one of the top Magento Extension Providers, offering not only excellent extensions but also great customer policy.
+You can enjoy a 60-day money back guarantee, 1-year free support and life-time free update when adding extensions with Mageplaza!

 To install and configure an extension on Magento 2, check out Magento installation guide or see our summarization of the procedure as follows:

 - Login to your Magento admin as a user with full administrator rights.